Inspect Coveo Machine Learning models

 Test your ART model

-Once you have analyzed the candidates for your ART model on the Models page and tested its ranking behavior on the Model Testing page, you may want to test its workability in your actual implementation.
+Once you’ve analyzed the candidates for your ART model on the Models page, you may want to test its workability in your actual implementation.

 1. Access a search interface which leverages the ART model that you want to test.